 These are worst-case scenarios, but that doesn’t mean they can’t happen.
 Attackers target WordPress websites because they know some of them will be easy pickings and you don’t want to fall into that category.

 In this section, we’ll walk you through a comprehensive series of steps to secure your WordPress website.
-We’re going to skip the basic stuff, such as reminding you to use secure passwords, change your admin username from the default, and removing your WordPress version number.
+We’re going to skip the basic stuff, such as reminding you to use secure passwords, change your admin username from the default, secure your internet connection with a reliable VPN service, and removing your WordPress version number.
 Instead, we’ll focus on advanced stuff and if you take the time to go through all the steps, you’ll end up with a website that’s far more secure than most.